For kicks, check out our FTC disclosure here. Updated Dec 4, 2025 ...

 What's Your Angle?

-The glifs below, taken from Cycle Ergo, show a rider who is 5'10" tall, with a 31" inseam.
+The glyphs below, taken from Cycle Ergo, show a rider who is 5'10" tall, with a 31" inseam.
 I myself am 5'7" and have plenty of friends over 6', so this should suffice as an average norm.
 To those of you who are perhaps shorter, check out their site and enter your dimensions (these are just for posture related examples).

 The following motorcycles are arranged to appear in their ergonomic order from cruiser to sport ...

-Without delving into matters of terrain or utilitarian function, keeping basic posture and comfort in mind is a sure fire way to either eliminate bikes from your extensive "possibilities" list or focus on an outlet to explore.
+Without delving into matters of terrain or utilitarian function, keeping basic posture and comfort in mind is a surefire way to either eliminate bikes from your extensive "possibilities" list or focus on an outlet to explore.
 Said truth will often conflict with how sales reps and insurance agencies look at your selection.
 Some bikes look as if they represent a specific profile when in actuality, they're a completely different thing.

 The Grey Areas In Between